How do I know if I'm ready for Endless Customers?

 In addition, you have to trust the process and really work at it.
 You have to trust your employees and give them a degree of control over how they communicate with your buyers.
 It cannot be said often enough how important trust is to your business and your buyer.

-Furthermore, it is important to note that They Ask, You Answer is a model, not a formula.
+Furthermore, it's important to note that Endless Customers is a model, not a formula.
 A formula says, "Do these six things and you will be successful."
 A model is something you grow into and shape to fit your needs.
 It helps you avoid getting off track on your journey.

-That's because, unlike strategies in the past, They Ask, You Answer must be embraced by all teams - leadership, sales, marketing, service, and so on.
+That's because, unlike strategies in the past, Endless Customers must be embraced by all teams - leadership, sales, marketing, service, and so on.
 It is not the domain of one team or one individual.
 It is a cultural shift within your company, and that takes time.

 Related articles